 Promoting Oyster Aquaculture in Mississippi, the Gulf, and Beyond

 According to NOAA Aquaculture, farmed oysters, clams, and mussels account for about two-thirds of total U.S. marine aquaculture production.
-Oyster aquaculture includes the breeding, rearing and harvesting of oysters in marine environments for human consumption, oyster reef restoration, or habitat creation
+Oyster aquaculture includes the breeding, rearing, and harvesting oysters in marine environments for human consumption, oyster reef restoration, or habitat creation.

 OVERALL GOAL OF THIS PROPOSED PROJECT